chexxor/purescript-documentation-discussion/03-Purpose-and-Principles/Documentation-Principles.md

 ## Documentation Audience

 - **Audience Contributions Should be Encouraged**: Documentation readers are expected to provide constructive feedback and improvements, provided they align with the goals and principles of the project.

+## Documentation Content Editing

+- **Policy-driven Content Editing**: To avoid frustrations originating from differing opinions of how content should be written, content editing should simply consist of enforcement of guidelines and policies, rather than judging the content on an ad-hoc basis.
+These guidelines and policies should be defined in a way such that judgements based on them are consistent.

 ## Documentation Contributors